-Student Leader Candidates' Vision Show for the Academic Year 2019 Project

-The Student Club of School of Administrative Studies organized Student Leader Candidates' Vision Show for the Academic Year 2019 Project.
+PEACE, JUSTICE Student Leader Candidates' Vision Show for the Academic Year 2019 Project The Student Club of School of Administrative Studies organized Student Leader Candidates' Vision Show for the Academic Year 2019 Project.
 The purpose of the event was to promote good citizens, democratic ways, and the election of undergraduate student organizations for persons with desirable characteristics on qualifications, morality, and ethics, knowledge, intellectual skills, interpersonal skills, and responsibilities.
 The event took place on February 5, 2020, at Norasing Meeting Room, 2nd Floor in Theppong Panich Building at the School of Administrative Studies.
 It was expected that the undergraduates be creative in democratic activities.
-The activities on that day were the show of visions of the candidate for the student leaders for the year 2019, both the president of the School of Administrative Studies Club and the President of the Student Organization.
-Besides, there was a campaign for undergraduates to go for the election.
+The activities on that day were the show of visions of the candidate for the student leaders for the year 2019, both the president of the School of Administrative Studies.
+Undergraduates to go for the election.
 As a result, 281 undergraduate students joined the activities and they were found creative in democratic brainstorming.
-Approximately, 98.00% of them were in line with desirable characteristics on qualifications, morality and ethics, knowledge, intellectual skills, interpersonal skills, responsibilities, numerical analysis skills, communication skills, and skills for the use of technology.
+Approximately, 98.00% of them were in line with desirable characteristics on qualifications, morality and ethics, knowledge, intellectual skills, responsibilities, numerical analysis skills, communication skills, and skills for the use of technology.

-Social Innovation and Peace Studies Center (SIPS)

-The main objectives of this center are 1) to promote and support education and social research to create social understanding, reduce conflicts and live together peacefully,

-- 2) to develop a body of knowledge and social innovation to keep pace with the changing situation of society and technology, and - 3) to build academic cooperation with public and private organizations.
+Social Innovation and Peace Studies Center (SIPS) The main objectives of this center are 1) to promote and support education and social research to create social understanding, reduce conflicts and live together peacefully, 2) to develop a body of knowledge and social innovation to keep pace with the changing situation of society and technology, and 3) to build academic cooperation with public and private organizations.